Even if running outside hasn’t been your workout of choice in the past, maybe you’ve considered it recently.

 It doesn’t have to be all monotonous, like, “Lace up the shoes, put on your playlist and head out for 3-5 miles.”

 Head to a track, if you can find one that’s open.
-Time yourself on a 400-meter run (that’s just one lap; should be done as pretty close to a sprint).
-Try again next week: Did you get faster or slower?
+Time yourself on a 400-meter run (that’s just one lap; and it should be done as pretty close to a sprint.
+Give it all you have in those final 100 meters).
+Then try again next week: Did you get faster or slower?

-If it seems hard to breathe at first, just think, “in through the nose, out through the mouth.
+If it seems hard to breathe through your runs at first, just think, “in through the nose, out through the mouth.
 In through the nose, out through the mouth.”
-Now slower.
+Keep it steady.
+Now aim to breathe even slower.
 You’ll get the hang of it.
 Don’t panic, ever.
 Panic-breathing never leads to anything good.

 Keep your face relaxed, as well.
 Tightening up your face will tighten up your body and your breath.

-You should feel your face go blub-blub-blub -- and that’s how you know you’re relaxed enough.
+You should feel your face go blub-blub-blub as you jog -- and that’s how you know you’re relaxed enough.

-Stretch, hydrate, have a recovery snack when you get inside (chocolate milk is my favorite), eat well, sleep well.
-Take your recovery days.
+Stretch, hydrate, have a recovery snack when you get home, eat well, sleep well.
+Take your days off.

 All those things are SO important to having a good next-day’s run.

 After all, you’re only competing against yourself.
-And it’s admirable that you’re getting out there at all, trying to maintain or kick off a healthy lifestyle, in the midst of this pandemic.
+And it’s admirable that you’re getting out there at all, trying to maintain or kick off a healthy lifestyle!
+Good for you.

 Shake it off and try it again tomorrow or the next day.
-Some days I fly and others I’m so sluggish, I wonder what the heck even happened.
+Some days I fly, and others, I’m so sluggish, I wonder what the heck even happened or why I bother.
 But I made it out, and that’s what matters.

 It takes a while before you make a new hobby a routine.

-Above all else, you’re setting a good example for your family, you’re maintaining a healthy heart and you might even be toning up for once we’re all released back into the world.
+Above all else, you’re setting a good example for your family, you’re maintaining a strong heart and improving your cardiovascular health.
+Incredible job!

 Think of all the people who aren’t even trying.